 If the weighing scales in your kitchen were only accurate to +/- 1KG, then they would serve no purpose when trying to bake a cake.
 Similarly, how can a regulatory requirement stipulating a CDR accuracy of +/- 1 second be satisfied by using a tool that is less accurate than the regulation?
 Logically then, to prove that the requirement has been passed, the tool must have a degree of accuracy greater than the requirement.

-Our eTCG tools are accurate to +/-100 milliseconds for voice and +/-1 byte for data which have been BABT TÜV SÜD approved.
-The worlds current, most stringent regulatory rule observed for metering is +/-1 second and +/-100kB.
+Our BABT TÜV SÜD approved test call generators are accurate to +/-100 milliseconds for voice services and +/-1 byte for data.
+The world’s current, most stringent regulatory rule observed for metering is +/-1 second and +/-100kB.

-A metering error will lead to a rating error on usage based tariffs, to ignore that will impact revenue margins.
+A metering error will lead to a rating error on usage-based tariffs.